Performance & Practice

 Through our association with the Office of International Programs and our partner schools abroad, students can take advantage of many international opportunities, from short intensives to a semester or year of international study.

-The Montana Repertory Theatre is the professional theatre-in-residence at The University of Montana.
-It provides professional opportunities for the students through the following programs: the National Tour, the statewide educational outreach tour, and the Missoula Colony an annual “gathering of artists in support of the writer’s craft.”
-The Montana Repertory Theatre works under an agreement with Actors Equity Association, (the professional actors union), and The National New Play Network, developing a new generation of playwrights for the American stage, and is a member of The Theatre Communications Group (TCG).
+Montana Repertory Theatre is the professional theatre-in-residence at the University of Montana.
+It provides professional opportunities for the students through various programs on and off campus and in and out of town.
+Montana Rep works under an agreement with Actors' Equity Association and is a member of The Theatre Communications Group (TCG).